 Seeking professional support to help you in your grief and loss will enable you to walk a path of a full range of emotions.
 You will cry at the pain of loss, and smile at the good memories you have within you.
 You will learn to live with the pain and more importantly, to treasure the memories and love that you shared.

-If you are experiencing grief and loss and need support as you work through these emotions, then here’s what you need to do: contact Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how Watersedgecounselling can best help you or press book now to book on our online diary.
+If you are experiencing grief and loss and need support, here’s what you need to do: contact Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how Watersedgecounselling can best help you or press book now.